eniblock/2021-star/README.md

 tilt up
 ```

-The application is available at https://star.localhost
+The application is available at https://rte.localhost

-Keycloak is available at https://star.localhost/auth .
-The keycloak admin is `kcadmin` and the passwor is `99f194b95dbc433d2db8` in the dev environment.
+Keycloak is available at https://rte.localhost/auth .
+The keycloak admin is `kcadmin` and the password is `99f194b95dbc433d2db8` in the dev environment.

 ```bash
 tilt down